 6. How much of my time will the CTMC require?

-Residential course (2019 Dates TBD): The residential course will start with a dinner reception on the first evening.
+Residential course (July 22 - 25, 2019 in Iowa City, IA): The residential course will start with a dinner reception on the first evening.
 Lectures will begin at 8AM and end at 5:30PM on the other days.
 There will be small group activities; and a networking dinner during one evening of the course.
-A copy of the 2017 residential course agenda is available here
+A copy of the 2018 residential course agenda is available here

 Summer/Fall Phase (August - November, 2019): you will spend a significant amount of time refining your trial protocol and grant proposal, and preparing for the Mock Study Section which will be held in November 2019.
 Again, you will need to spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.
 Pre-tests and self-assessments will both take about 1 hour each month.
 The intention is that this time after the residential course will be similar to what you would already be doing in preparing a trial protocol/grant proposal, but will be enhanced by the mentorship and structure of this course.